debe82/PGP-salt_the-milk-shop/README.md

   - ready started server on 0.0.0.0:3000, url: http://localhost:3000
     (node:12644) ExperimentalWarning: The Fetch API is an experimental feature.
 This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created)
-  - event compiled client and server successfully in 1254 ms (173 modules)
+  - event compiled client and server successfully in 1037 ms (173 modules)
+  - wait compiling...
+  - wait compiling / (client and server)...
+  - event compiled client and server successfully in 1348 ms (759 modules)
   ```

  ### Use the applicaion:
  - Go to http://localhost:3000/ to land on the main page:
   - The mobile version:
     <img src="assets/mobile_version.png">
   - The tablet version:
     <img src="assets/tablet_version.png">
   - The desktop version:
     <img src="assets/desktop_version.png">
   - Milk details where user can order:
     <img src="assets/milk_details.png">

 ## Technologies used